Overview

 Critical Thinking Task

-Answer the question “What would be difficult about implementing your creation?” (time: no more than 1:30 minutes)
+Answer the question “What do you think would be the most difficult part of your 'no technology' weekend, and how would you overcome it?” (time: no more than 1:30 minutes)

 Speech